-Migrate embedded DataFlex data to Microsoft SQL Server
+Migrate embedded DataFlex data to an SQL Server

-DataFlex applications can run on all popular database servers nowadays, including Microsoft SQL Server.
+DataFlex applications can run on all popular database servers nowadays, including Microsoft SQL Server and ProgreSQL.
 Having a back-end in an SQL database offers many benefits like performance increase (especially for reporting) enhanced security, scalability and accessibility.

 Accessibility is specifically important.
 It means that given the appropriate authorization, the data can be accessed via a standardized access method by many third party tools such as Excel and Word.